Berlin-JS-Tech-Group/kata-starter/README.md

 # kata-starter
-This is a starter project that you can use while solving katas.
-It includes an example solution and tests
+This project includes an example solution and tests

 #### How to run all tests